1120 SW 5th Ave, Suite 613, Portland, OR 97204

 Due to the large diameter of the pipe being repaired near you, it will take about 16 hours or more to complete the CIPP process, allow the liner to fully cure, and to clean up.
 This will require working from morning into the evening and possibly overnight.
 Equipment that will generate noise in the evening and at night includes sewer cleaning trucks, refrigeration trucks that store the liner, compressors, light trucks, generators, pumps, and ventilation fans.
 Work after dark will require lighting of the work zone.

-Over the next few months, crews will be in the neighborhood periodically to locate and mark underground utilities by painting stripes on streets and sidewalks or placing colored flags in landscaped areas.
+Crews will be in the neighborhood periodically to locate and mark underground utilities by painting stripes on streets and sidewalks or placing colored flags in landscaped areas.
 Each color indicates what is buried below.
-Please visit www.portlandoregon.gov/bes/preconstruction for a description of additional activities that occur before the sewer work can take place.
+Please visit www.portlandoregon.gov/bes/preconstruction for a description of additional activities that may occur in preparation for construction.

 Please sign up now to receive updates by emailing Matthew.Gough@portlandoregon.gov with “Barbur Slavin” in the subject line.
 We will send periodic updates on project schedule and traffic information.
 Let us know if you have concerns such as business operations, disability issues or medical or business deliveries.